microns-ariadne/ariadne-synapse-detector-development/README.md

 The command line will prompt you to name the model and provide other, information, then the model will be uploaded to the evaluation pipeline server to be processed.

+# Preparing an Existing Model

+Existing Keras models may be prepared for submission by following these steps:

+1. Train the model and save the structure and weights as follows:

+    ```python
+    import json
+    # Filenames may be replaced with something more meaningful
+    json.dump(model.to_json(), open('model.json', 'w'))
+    model.save_weights('weights.h5')
+    ```

+2. Run `synapse-detector-development create --copy-metadata` from the directory containing the model and weights files from the previous step.
+3. Update `classifier.yaml` as described [here](#updating-the-metadata-file)
+4. (optional) Run `synapse-detector-development create --copy-custom-layers` and update `custom_layers.py` as described [here](#adding-custom-layers-optional)
+5. Submit the model as described [here](#uploading-a-model)